Reactive variables

 Reacting

-As their name suggests, reactive variables can trigger reactive changes in your application.
+As their name suggests, reactive can trigger reactive changes in your application.
 Whenever you modify the value of a reactive variable, queries that depend on that variable refresh, and your application's UI updates accordingly.

 For more information, see Storing local state in reactive variables.